 Because of the rarity of breast cancer in men, many don’t know the signs of a potential problem.
 Dr. Guingrich says a lump in the breast area, usually behind the nipple, is the main symptom for men to look for.

-"It’s important to get that lump checked out because in a man, that lump, if it is a cancer, just has a greater chance of getting into the chest wall and into the muscle, into the nipple, into the lymph nodes much quicker than in a female because there just isn’t much tissue buffer around a mass that’s developing."
+"It’s important to get that lump checked out because in a man, that lump, if it is a cancer, just has a greater chance of getting into the chest wall and into the muscle, into the nipple, into the lymph nodes much quicker than in a female because there just isn’t much tissue buffer around a mass that’s developing," she warned.

 Men can also experience skin dimpling or puckering around the breast area, nipple retraction, redness or scaling of the nipple or breast skin, or even discharge from the nipple.

 Dr. Guingrich also says, as in women, family history of breast cancer needs to be considered for men.
 Both Smith’s mother and grandmother had breast cancer.

 “If a man has a really strong family history, or if a man maybe has a family member who is a BRCA gene carrier, it’s really important to be aware of that risk,” said Dr. Guingrich.
 “You need to talk to your doctor about what can be done.
 A man should consider having genetic testing perhaps if they have a very strong family history of breast cancer.”

 According to the American Cancer Society, the best strategies for reducing the number of deaths caused by the disease is early detection and prompt treatment.

 Smith says, there is no reason to delay if you think you have a problem.

 “If you think there’s something wrong with you, follow up.
 Don’t think you’re going to bother the doctors, don’t think you’re going to be a pain, follow up.
 Get it checked,” Smith urged.

 Dr. Guingrich agrees.